opencitations/oc_validator/README.md

 - `meta_out_dir`: Directory for metadata validation results.
 - `cits_in`: Path to the input CSV table storing citations.
 - `cits_out_dir`: Directory for citation validation results.
+- `strict_sequenciality`: \[deafaults to False\] If True, checks the transitive closure if and only if all the other checks passed without detecting errors.
+With the default option (False), it is always checked that all the entities involved in citations have also their metadata represented in the other table, and vice versa, *regardless* of the presence of other errors in the tables.
 - `meta_kwargs`: (Optional) Dictionary of configuration options for the metadata table validator.
 - `cits_kwargs`: (Optional) Dictionary of configuration options for the citation table validator.